Tai Lue language: Vowels

+Each vowel quality occurs in long-short pairs: these are distinct phonemes forming distinct words in Tai Lue.

 Generally, vowels in open syllables (without codas) occur as long whereas ones in closed syllables are short (except /aː/ and /uː/).

+Diphthongs

+Additionally, Tai Lue uses several diphthongs:

 Tones

 Contrastive tones in unchecked syllables

 The table below presents six phonemic tones in unchecked syllables, i.e. closed syllables ending in sonorant sounds such as [m], [n], [ŋ], [w], and [j] and open syllables.

 There are six tones for unchecked syllables, although only three are allowed in checked syllables (those ending with -p, -t or -k).

 Contrastive tones in checked syllables

 The table below presents two phonemic tones in checked syllables, i.e. closed syllables ending in a glottal stop [ʔ] and obstruent sounds which are [p], [t], and [k].